andreawei311/Python-Project/README.md

+# Python Project: Data Analyst Job Market Analysis

-# Overview
+## Overview

-## This project seeks to answer the following questions:
+### This project seeks to answer the following questions:

     A. What does the distribution of salary look like overall?